UniversalDependencies/docs/_ga-feat/Dialect.md

 shortdef: 'Dialect'
 ---

-In Irish, three main dialects are found, with certain grammatical and lexical variations between the dialects.
+In Irish, there are three main dialects, with certain grammatical and lexical variations between the dialects.
 Words or grammatical features in the treebank which were judged to belong to a particular dialect were marked with the Dialect feature.

 `Connaught` : Connaught dialect